goodone-dev/go-boilerplate/README.md

 - 💉 **Dependency Injection**: Switch between database or cache implementations without altering business logic.
 - ιχ **Distributed Tracing**: Integrated with Jaeger for distributed tracing, offering insights into request flows across services to simplify debugging and performance monitoring.
 - ✅ **Request Validation**: Validates incoming HTTP requests using struct tags to ensure data integrity.
+- 🧼 **Request Sanitization**: Sanitizes incoming request data based on struct tags to prevent XSS and other injection attacks.
 - ➡️ **Context Propagation**: Manages request lifecycles with Go's `context` to handle cancellations and timeouts gracefully.
 - 🛡️ **Idempotency Middleware**: Prevents duplicate requests by using a distributed cache, ensuring an operation is processed only once.
 - 🚦 **Rate Limiting**: A distributed rate-limiting middleware to protect your API from excessive traffic and abuse.